 - Because we are not an accident re-constructionist, this statement was challenged and there was a probability that the opinion would not be heard in court.

 - There was another anomaly associated with plaintiff’s pictures of the damaged vehicle.
-The subject tree was a Canary Island Date Palm; however, the tree debris in the subject vehicle was from another species of palm tree.
+The subject tree was a Royal Palm; however, the tree debris in the subject vehicle was from another species of palm tree.

 - Eyewitness testimony was discovered to have been produced by a relative of the plaintiff.